 Despite having an illustrious history as an Oscan, Samnite and Roman settlement, Pompeii's best-known incarnation is, ironically, that of a buried city.
 Due to the numerous layers of volcanic mud and ash spewed forth by the eruption of Mt.
 Vesuvius in 79 A.D., Pompeii has preserved its Roman-era layout and offers a fascinating and detailed look into the daily life of its people.
 Since its unearthing in the late 18th century, Pompeii has remained one of the most important archaeological sites in Italy and is unparalleled in its preservation of an ancient city.

-Our three and a half-hour delve into the reality of this city will be led by a docent who specializes in archeology or classic history, and who possesses a deep knowledge of the various aspects of the site of Pompeii and its context within the Roman empire.
+Our three-hour delve into the reality of this city will be led by a docent who specializes in archeology or classic history, and who possesses a deep knowledge of the various aspects of the site of Pompeii and its context within the Roman empire.

 |Venues: Pompeii Archaeological Site|